Leafie, A Hen into the Wild: Plot

 Leafie (잎싹, leaf (잎) + sprout (싹)) lives on a chicken farm with many other egg-laying hens that are in battery cages.
 She dreams of being a mother, however she can't incubate her own eggs.
 Dreaming of having her own young, she devises an escape plan; she faints, causing the farmer to think that she is dead and to take her from the cage to dump with other dead hens.
 After the farmer leaves, Leafie slowly wakes up, but then she hears someone warning her to wake up and she finds herself confronted and threatened by a one-eyed weasel known as One-Eye (애꾸눈 "Aeggunun").
 Her life is saved through the intervention of Wanderer (a mallard duck, 나그네 "Nagnae") who saves her by trapping the weasel in the farmer's wheelbarrow but then leaves without a word, not even giving Leafie his name when she asks.

-Leafie returns to the farm to join the group of farm animals who reside outside the egg farm in the yard, but the animals there aren't fond of her and she gets into an argument with the barnyard rooster who refuses to allow her into his flock, insisting that her place is to simply spend her life laying eggs.
+Leafie returns to the farm to join the group of farm animals who reside outside the egg farm in the yard, but the animals there aren't fond of her and she gets into an huge argument with the barnyard rooster who refuses to allow her into his flock, insisting that her place is to simply spend her life laying eggs.

 With nowhere else to go, Leafie leaves the farm and arrives in the wild, where she meets Mr. Otter (달수 "Dalsu"), who has heard about Leafie and helps her find a place to live on Wanderer's behalf.
-The now wild hen meets Wanderer again, and discovers he has a mate.
-However, that very night, One-Eye attacks and Wanderer's mate tragically dies.
+The now hen meets Wanderer again and discovers he has a mate.
+However, that very night, One-Eye finds Wanderer's mate and kills her, leaving Wanderer distraught.

 After hearing the commotion, Leafie enters the nest and finds a single egg.
 Wanderer decides to let Leafie look after the egg for a few days, meaning to exact revenge on One-Eye and ensure their protection.
-Wanderer instructs Leafie to take his unborn child to the Everglades, telling her she will understand why in time before he leaves her to find the weasel.
+Wanderer instructs Leafie to take his unborn child to the everglades, telling her she will understand why in time before he leaves her to find the weasel.
 That night One-Eye returns, and Wanderer engages her in a fight to the death.
-Leafie witnesses the battle and Wanderer is killed by One-Eye, leaving Leafie completely heartbroken.
+Leafie witnesses the battle in a full swing and Wanderer is killed by One-Eye, leaving Leafie devastated and saddened.

-After Wanderer's death, the egg hatches into a duckling that imprints on Leafie, thinking that the hen is his mother.
-Leafie tearfully accepts him as her son and names him "Chorok head" or "Greenie" (초록머리, 초록(이) in the movie), and together they head to the glade where Wanderer asked.
+The egg eventually hatches into a duckling that imprints on Leafie, thinking that the hen is his mother.
+Leafie tearfully accepts him as her son and names him "Chorok head" or "Greenie" (초록머리, 초록(이) in the movie), and together they head to the glade as Wanderer asked from the forest.